 If you wish to connect via a call, all that you need to do is simply call the numbers - 011-2430 0606 or 1800 115 526.
 Alternatively, if you wish to send an email, you can address it to - email@example.com.

-You will then be able to activate your new PM Kisan account.
+You will receive a one-time password (OTP) on your mobile number.
+Enter the OTP to activate your new PM Kisan account.

 Many public and private sector banks offer the Kisan Credit Card at varying levels of interest rates.
 The bank that offers the lowest interest rate is often the most ideal option for the Kisan Credit Card.
 State Bank of India, Canara Bank, HDFC Bank and Axis Bank are a few of the options that you can consider.